enriquepablo/terms/README.txt

 i.e., a changing distinguished instant of time, this logic is not enough.
-We need to use some non-monotonic tricks for that, that are implemented in terms as a kind of temporal logic.
+We need to use some non-monotonic tricks for that, that are implemented in Terms as a kind of temporal logic.
 This temporal logic can be activated in the settings file::